campanam/genome_decontaminate/README.md

 Script to remove NCBI-identified contaminant sequences from a genome

+## License
+The software is made available under the [Smithsonian Institution terms of use](https://www.si.edu/termsofuse).

 ## Requirements and Installation
 The script requires [Ruby](http://www.ruby-lang.org) >= 2.0.
 Download the script using:
 `git clone https://github.com/campanam/genome_decontaminate`